Blue Thunder

-Blue Thunder is a 1983 American neo-noir action thriller film directed by John Badham and starring Roy Scheider, Malcolm McDowell, Daniel Stern, Candy Clark and Warren Oates.
+Blue Thunder is a 1983 American action thriller film directed by John Badham and starring Roy Scheider, Malcolm McDowell, Daniel Stern, Candy Clark and Warren Oates.
+It depicts a Los Angeles police officer (Scheider) who discovers a conspiracy to dominate the city with an advanced military helicopter.

-The Blue Thunder helicopter itself did exist as two copies of modified French Aérospatiale Gazelles.

 A spin-off television series, also called Blue Thunder, ran for 11 episodes in 1984.

 Plot

 Frank Murphy is a Los Angeles Police Department (LAPD) air support division pilot and troubled Vietnam War Veteran with post-traumatic stress disorder.
 His newly assigned observer is rookie officer Richard Lymangood.
 The two patrol the city by helicopter and give assistance to police forces on the ground when needed.

-Upon returning from an evening patrol, the pair are placed under a two-week suspension for allegations of voyeurism during a nearby mugging that resulted in the death of city councilwoman Diana McNeely.
-Murphy is shortly reinstated for duty and instructed to attend a private sunrise demonstration in the Mojave Desert at "Pinkville" and is selected to pilot an advanced helicopter, informally called "The Special" but given the nickname "Blue Thunder", during an evaluation exercise.
+Finishing their evening patrol, the pair are placed under a two-week suspension for allegations of voyeurism during a nearby mugging that resulted in the death of city councilwoman Diana McNeely.
+Murphy is provisionally reinstated for duty by Captain Jack Braddock and instructed to attend a private sunrise demonstration in the Mojave Desert at a US Government weapons testing facility, named "Pinkville", and selected to pilot an advanced helicopter, informally called "The Special" but given the nickname "Blue Thunder", during an evaluation exercise.
 It is a military-style combat aircraft intended for police use in surveillance and against possible large-scale civic disobedience or terrorism during the upcoming 1984 Summer Olympics in Los Angeles.

-With robust bulletproof armor, powerful armament, and other accoutrements, such as thermal infrared scanners, unidirectional microphones and cameras, built-in mobile telephone, computer and modem, a six-barreled 20 millimeter electric cannon, a "whisper mode" that lets the vehicle fly silently and a U-matic video cassette recorder; Blue Thunder appears to be a formidable tool in the war on crime.
-Murphy notes wryly that with enough of these helicopters "you could run the whole damn country."
+Equipped with bulletproof armor, armament, thermal infrared scanners, unidirectional microphones and cameras, a built-in mobile telephone, computer, modem, a six-barreled 20 millimeter electric cannon, a mode that allows silent flight, and a U-matic video cassette recorder, Blue Thunder is designed for law enforcement operations.
+Murphy noted that with a sufficient number of these helicopters, "you could run the whole damn country."

 When McNeely's death is seemingly turning out to be more than just a random murder, Murphy begins his own covert investigation.
 He discovers that a subversive action group is intending to use Blue Thunder in a military role to quell urban disorder under the project codename T.H.O.R. ("Tactical Helicopter Offensive Response"), and are secretly eliminating political opponents to advance their agenda, a tidbit McNeely was looking into at the time.

 Murphy suspects the involvement of his old Vietnam nemesis, former United States Army Colonel F.E.
 Cochrane, the primary test pilot for Blue Thunder and someone who felt Murphy was "unsuitable" for the program.
 During a test flight operation over the city, Murphy and Lymangood use Blue Thunder to follow and record a meeting between Cochrane and the other government officials which would implicate them in the conspiracy, but Cochrane unexpectedly looks outside, sees Blue Thunder hovering in front of their window and realizes what has happened.